jake-billings/research-microgrid/README.md

 1. You will need Administrator-level access to a computer
 1. You will need to have cloned this git repository using `git clone`
 1. You will need to have IntelliJ (or be able to translate my instructions from IntelliJ to whatever you're using)
+1. You will need JDK 1.8 (Not JDK <1.8.
+NOT JDK >=1.9.
+You need exactly JDK1.8 (See "Issues" section)

 ## Setup Javascript Frontend
 1. Install NodeJS